Carlos Mendez

 Frequently Asked Questions

-Yes, you can extend your stay for an additional 90 days by visiting the immigration office (Dirección General de Migración) in Guatemala City or Antigua.
-You'll need to pay a fee and provide proof of sufficient funds.
+Yes, you can extend your stay for an additional 90 days by visiting the Dirección General de Migración in Guatemala City.
+Apply at least 1–2 weeks before your current stay expires.
+The fee is approximately Q100–150 ($13–20 USD).

 Can I work in Guatemala with a tourist visa?